sionpixley/PolyNode/README.md

 #### ARM64 based CPUs

-1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the linux-\<version\>-arm64.tar.xz file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the linux-\<version\>-arm64.tar.xz file.
-2. Extract the .tar.xz file and run the `setup` executable with `sudo`
+2. Extract the .tar.xz file and run the `setup` executable.

 #### x86-64 based CPUs

-1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the linux-\<version\>-x64.tar.xz file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the linux-\<version\>-x64.tar.xz file.
-2. Extract the .tar.xz file and run the `setup` executable with `sudo`
+2. Extract the .tar.xz file and run the `setup` executable.

 ### For macOS

 #### ARM64 based CPUs

-1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the darwin-\<version\>-arm64.tar.gz file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the darwin-\<version\>-arm64.tar.gz file.
-2. Extract the .tar.gz file and run the `setup` executable with `sudo`
+2. Extract the .tar.gz file and run the `setup` executable.

 #### x86-64 based CPUs

-1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the darwin-\<version\>-x64.tar.gz file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the darwin-\<version\>-x64.tar.gz file.
-2. Extract the .tar.gz file and run the `setup` executable with `sudo`
+2. Extract the .tar.gz file and run the `setup` executable.

 ### For Windows

-1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the win-\<version\>-x64.zip file
+1. Navigate to the [Releases](https://github.com/sionpixley/PolyNode/releases) section and download the win-\<version\>-x64.zip file.
-2. Extract the .zip file and run the `setup.exe` executable
+2. Extract the .zip file and run the `setup.exe` executable.

 ## How to use